 Yale Combined Program in the Biological and Biomedical Sciences (BBS): Molecular Medicine, Pharmacology, and Physiology: Cancer Biology and Therapeutics; Genetics, Genomics and Proteomics; Human Disease Pathology, Physiology and Intervention

 Jeffrey Sklar, M.D., Ph.D., received a B.A. in Biology from Haverford College, an M.D. from Yale School of Medicine, and a Ph.D. in Molecular Biophysics/Biochemistry from Yale University.
 He completed his residency in pathology at Stanford University Medical Center and his post-doctoral fellowship (in Biochemistry) at Stanford University.

-He served as Assistant Professor and then Associate Professor of Pathology at Stanford University School of Medicine, 1981-89; then as Associate Professor and then Professor of Pathology at Harvard Medical School, 1989-2003.
+He served as Assistant Professor and then Associate Professor of Pathology with tenure at Stanford University School of Medicine, 1981-89; then as Associate Professor and then Professor of Pathology at Harvard Medical School, 1989-2003.
 Currently, he is Professor of Pathology and Laboratory Medicine at Yale School of Medicine (2003-present).